 Let’s start big picture.

 Google processes over 2 trillion searches per year on average.
 That’s about 63,000 searches per second.
 With this in mind, your desire for an effective search query just got that much more important.
-Brands all over the world all have the same goals as you; to get noticed, to build revenue and increase site traffic.
+Brands all over the world all have the same goals as you; to get noticed, to build revenue, and increase website analytics and site traffic.
 How do you compete with all of that?
 How are you going to stand a chance of your business being noticed?
 You guessed it!
 Keywords.

 All searches come down to specific keywords.
 Through these words, we can develop campaigns, ad copy, landing pages and build effective content.
 Pretty much everything we manage as search marketers stems from keywords.

 Every action made in search engines starts with a keyword or a key phrase.
 This right here may be the number one reason keywords hold such significance in the SEO and marketing world.
 By narrowing out specific keywords that will benefit your business, you can drive conversions and allow your search account to run at its most efficient ROI.

 When done correctly, keywords can skyrocket your business to your desired future.